dmiotti/astroapi/README.md

 ## Deployments

-Pushing on master trigger a deployment to [Heroku](https://dashboard.heroku.com/apps/astrobistrot-api) and is available at [api.astrobistrot.com](https://api.astrobistrot.com).
+Pushing on `master` triggers a deployment to [Heroku](https://dashboard.heroku.com/apps/astrobistrot-api) and is available at [api.astrobistrot.com](https://api.astrobistrot.com).